eschnett/SimulationIO/README.md

 python setup.py --user
 ```

-- Anaconda python will probably use its own version of hdf5.
-If you
-  use Anaconda python, make sure to point to it.
-The appropriate shell
-  variable setting is
+- If you have h5py installed with python, setup.py will probably try
+  to link to the version of hdf5 it uses.
+The best solution to this is
+  to manually tell SimulationIO to point to that directory.
+If you are
+  using Anaconda python, this means:

 ```bash
 HDF5_DIR=/path/to/anaconda/environment/root